Roll Over Your Savings

 • Roll Over for a Great Annuity

-One of the unique benefits of having your retirement savings at the Fund is that, upon retirement, the Fund can convert those account balances directly to an annuity of your choice based on when the Rollover funds are received at the Fund.
-Rollover contributions received by the Fund before July 1, 2021 are eligible for an annuity, but those with the Fund for less than 10 years will be annuitized at a lower annuity conversion rate.
-Starting July 1, 2021, newly received Rollover contributions must be at the Fund for 10 years or longer in order to be eligible for an annuity.
+One of the unique benefits of having your retirement savings in the Savings Plan is that, upon retirement, the Fund can convert those account balances directly to an annuity of your choice based on when the Savings Plan receives your rollover.
+Rollover contributions received by the Fund before July 1, 2021 are eligible for an annuity (rollover contributions with the Fund for less than 10 years will be annuitized at a lower annuity conversion rate).
+Effective July 1, 2021, Rollover contributions must be in the Savings Plan for 10 years or longer in order to be eligible for an annuity.

 Steps to Roll in Your Savings